On June 15, 1998, 13-year-old Maurice Purifie was brutally murdered on Horace Street in central Toledo.

 A day after the killing, a person called the tipline to say they overheard Pettis say he killed the teen.
 A later search warrant identified Lake and Pettis as the likely killers of Maurice, but they were ruled out after being interviewed and Pettis passed a polygraph.

-Chapter one: Searching for Answers
+Searching for Answers: Searching for Answers

 Karl Willis told me he begged the police and prosecutors to give him a polygraph.

 I confronted lead prosecutor Andy Lastra with that information.

 "Karl Willis asked to take a lie detector."